bryanlimy/V1T/data/README.md

         - `frame_image_id.npy`: contains unique image id.
 If the image is presented multiple times (which is the case in the test set) this image ID will be present multiple times.
         - `tiers.npy`: contains labels that are used to split the data into *train*, *validation*, and *test* set
             - The *training* and *validation* split is only present for convenience, and is used by our ready-to-use PyTorch DataLoaders.
-            - The *test* set is used to evaluate the model preformance.
+            - The *test* set is used to evaluate the model performance.
 In the competition datasets, the responses to all *test* images is withheld.
             - In the 2 competition datasets, there is the additional tier *final_test*, which contains 100 images and their repetitions.
 The model performance on these *tiers* will be used to determine the winner of the competition.

         - `trial_idx.npy`: contains a unique index for each trial.
 While the true trial index is available for the “pre-training” datasets, it is hidden (i.e. hashed) in the competition datasets.